Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 keyboard.Simulate(Key.LeftShift, KeyboardInputEvent.KeyUp);
 ```

-#### **Prevent input events**
+#### **Preventing keyboard input events**

-You can prevent global input events by default or with some condition.
+Use `Prevent()` to prevent input events.
+You can prevent input events either by default or through a condition.
 All locked keys are stored in the `LockedKeys` collection.
-The keys will be locked until you call the `Release()` method or the application is completed.
+The keys will be locked until you call the `Release()` method or you complete the application.

 ```c#
 var keyboard = new KeyboardManipulator();